Ayun Stream Nature Reserve has two excellent trails – the long track visits four waterfalls, and the short path goes to

 Eucalyptus trees were brought to Israel from Australia.
 Eucalyptus trees were selected since they grow fast and drink a lot of water.
 Extensive water consumption is usually considered a minus, but there were many swamps in Israel in the middle of the previous century.
-Mosquitos live in wetlands, and they also infect people and animals with Malaria.
+Mosquitos live in wetlands and infect people and animals with Malaria.
 And since Malaria was a big issue, Eucalyptus trees were planted to dry up swamps.
 In other cases, like Agamon Hula, swamp drainage was performed.

 But since Malaria is not an issue anymore, Israel Nature and Parks Authority work on decreasing the number of Eucalyptus trees.
 As I mentioned above, since Eucalyptus trees grow fast, they prevent other species from developing.
-Thus if you limit their number, it will allow other local species to develop.
+Thus, limiting their number will allow other local species to develop.

 I know it is hard to see, but there is a herd of sheep on top of the opposite mountain (these are not rocks).
 And there are shepherds with them.
 They are across the border in Lebanon.

 And now we are starting our descent towards the Tahana waterfall.

 The Tahana waterfall is quite impressive.
 It is relatively broad, and its height is 21 meters.
 This waterfall was named after a flour mill, the only flour mill in the country under Jewish ownership (at that time).

-The residents of Metula exploited the waters of the stream and the surrounding springs for drinking, irrigating their fields, as well as for milling flour in the flour mill at the Mill Falls, which was purchased by Baron Rothschild.
+The residents of Metula exploited the waters of the stream and the surrounding springs for drinking, irrigating their fields, as well as for milling flour in the flour mill at the Mill Falls, which Baron Rothschild purchased.
 This flour mill boasts the highest chimney in Israel (15 meters).
 The mill was abandoned when the residents of Metula fled in 1920, after the fall of Tel-Hay, and its operation was never resumed even after they returned.